AbdalaMohB/BasicFinancialTracker/README.md

 # BasicFinancialTracker
-A basic financial tracker using Jetpack Compose
+A basic financial tracker made using Jetpack Compose